Whatsapp Icon

 • What measures can we take if my hypoglycemia becomes a regular occurrence?

 In some cases, medication adjustments or additional treatments might be necessary.
-Its crucial to have a plan in place.
+It's crucial to have a plan in place.

 Remember, managing hypoglycemia is a crucial part of your cancer care plan.
 Communicating openly with your healthcare team and asking the right questions can help ensure that both your cancer and hypoglycemia are managed effectively.
 This, in turn, improves your quality of life.